 Grey County’s Commitment to Accessibility

-Grey County is committed to providing programming and services that consider the diverse needs and abilities of the people we serve.
+Grey County is committed to providing accessible and inclusive services to people of all abilities in a timely manner..

 This Multi-Year Accessibility Plan will guide Grey County as we strive to provide services that go beyond compliance and improve the experiences of the public, staff and anyone who interacts with Grey County.

 A Background on Accessibility at Grey County